brittanyharrison/jenkins_cicd/READMe.md

 - Any new pushes to the repository should now trigger a new build, shown in

 - Build History where the Console Output can be read for each individual build

+# Buiklding an AMI
+An Amazon Machine Image is a special type of virtual appliance that is used to create a virtual machine within the Amazon Elastic Compute Cloud.
+It serves as the basic unit of deployment for services delivered using EC2.

+- Select the EC2 instance then click `Action`
+- Choose `Image and Templates` then `Create Image`
+- Input ami image name, description then key(Name -> eng89_brittany_db_ami)
+- Now select `Create`

+Your Ami should now be found on the AMI section on the dashboard